You are here:

 No. In calculating direct cost level, the applicant should not include the F&A costs associated with any consortium/contractual arrangements.
 Those costs may be requested above the direct cost limit.
 Fields are provided to separately capture consortium F&A costs for each budget year.

 What is the page limit for my application?

 Please follow the page limitations described for each PAR.
 Refer to http://grants.nih.gov/grants/guide/url_redirect.htm?id=11132

 If I have already completed an R34, how should I seek permission to apply for a U01 without applying for a U34?

-Please speak directly to a NIAMS Clinical Coordinator or a NIAMS Program Director regarding the accomplishments of your R34 and how documentation should be submitted.
+Please speak directly to a NIAMS Clinical Research Manager or a NIAMS Program Director regarding the accomplishments of your R34 and how documentation should be submitted.

 Can I submit an R01 clinical trial application?